phdesign/flickr-rsync/README.md

 ### v1.0.4 (2 Nov 2017)
 * Improve retry and throttling, now uses exponential backoff
+* Use python logging framework, outputs log messages to stderr

 ### v1.0.3 (16 Sep 2017)
 * Flickr converts .jpeg to .jpg extensions, so consider them the same when comparing for sync